buckethead1986/magnets-copy/README.md

 ## Functionality

-A user logs in and can create a new poem or peruse other users and their poems.
+Any non-logged in navigation redirects you to the freeplay poem creation page.

-When a user creates a poem, they're brought to a page with multiple selectable word banks that modify the state of allowable words, made up of drag and drop React components.
-Once their creation is to their liking, they can submit it and are brought to a show page for that particular poem.
+Guests can drag and drop words and view other users poems by clicking their name in the drawer to the left.

-The profile page (accessed via a dropdown in the NavBar, along with making new poems and seeing all poems) allows users to see all other users in a list, organized by followed and unfollowed.
-Clicking on a user in that list brings up that users avatar and poems.
-Clicking on only your avatar will let you change the image.
+Once a user logs in, more functionality in the website opens up.
+Poems can be saved, added to a favorites list, and other users can be followed.
+Followed users are automatically updated and subdivided in the left drawer, and favorited poems can be seen by clicking 'All Poems' in the left drawer.
+Selecting any or all users or 'Favorites' filters all the poems accordingly.

 Every poem, wherever displayed, can be favorited and its' user followed or unfollowed, which are updated immediately.
+If the poem is yours, a third option to delete becomes available.

 ## Layout / Design